valera-rozuvan/angular-growl-next/README.md

 ##Changelog

+**0.4.2** - 22nd May 2015

+* This is basically original https://github.com/marcorinck/angular-growl with one method added, `clearAll()`.
+This allows to close all messages programmatically with a single function call.

 **0.4.0** - 19th Nov 2013

 * updated dependency to angularJS 1.2.x, angular-growl-next does not work with 1.0.x anymore (BREAKING CHANGE)